getify/You-Dont-Know-JS/async & performance/ch6.md

 Whether this test is bogus or not depends partially on the intent.

-Is the goal to find out whether or not "pre-sizing" your `x` array improves the performance over letting it auto extend?
+Is the goal to find out whether or not "pre-sizing" your `x` array improves the performance over letting it auto-extend?
 The tests map somewhat closely to that intent, but there's still something a little unfair here.
 There's an extra property access `x.length` and an extra math operation `- 1`.
 Are those major?
-Most likely not.
+Almost certainly not.
 But they *are* a difference between the two snippets, a difference which according to intent you weren't trying to test.

 By contrast, if the intent is to figure out if `x.length` property access hurts performance too noticeably, the difference in `x = ..` initialization is a secondary difference between the two snippets.